Experienced Los Angeles Restraining Order Attorney

-You Need the Top Los Angeles Restraining Order Attorney
+You Need the Top Van Nuys Restraining Order Lawyer

-Whether you are a victim of abuse or you have been accused of abuse yourself, navigating the court process for acquiring or fighting a restraining order can be complicated.
-Retaining a skilled and experienced Los Angeles restraining order attorney is essential to achieving a favorable outcome.
+Whether you are a victim of abuse or have been accused of abuse yourself, navigating the court process for acquiring or fighting restraining orders can be complicated.
+Retaining a skilled and experienced restraining order attorney in Van Nuys is essential to achieving a favorable outcome.

-The Law Office of Christopher Chaney represents people in Los Angeles and the surrounding areas who are looking to issue a restraining order against another individual.
-With a strong criminal defense background, we also protect individuals who were unfairly issued a restraining order against them.
+The Law Offices of Christopher Chaney represent people in Van Nuys, California, and the surrounding areas who are looking to acquire restraining orders against other individuals.
+With a strong criminal defense background, we also protect individuals from unfairly issued restraining orders against them.

-There are three main types of restraining orders.
-From Emergency Protective Orders to Temporary Restraining Orders and Permanent Restraining Orders, the attorneys at the Law Office of Christopher Chaney can help you pursue a restraining order against someone else or fight a restraining order that has been issued against you.
+These restraining orders can be issued on an emergency, temporary, or permanent basis.
+The restraining order attorneys at the Law Offices of Christopher Chaney can help you pursue a restraining order against someone else or fight one that has been issued against you.

 Emergency Protective Order (EPO)

 Only law enforcement officers may request EPOs on behalf of a person believed to be in danger.
-In order to issue EPOs upon the request of police officers, judges must be available 24 hours a day.
+To issue EPOs upon the request of police officers, judges must be available 24 hours a day.

-- There is reason for the judicial officer to believe that there’s a present danger of domestic violence and there is reason to believe that an EPO will prevent the abuse from occurring or repeating
+- There is a reason for the judicial officer to believe that there’s a present danger of domestic violence, and there is reason to believe that an EPO will prevent the abuse from occurring or repeating.

-- A dependent adult or an elderly person is in immediate danger and there is reason to believe that an EPO will prevent abuse toward that person from occurring or from repeating
+- A dependent adult or an older person is in immediate danger, and there is reason to believe that an EPO will prevent abuse toward that person from occurring or from repeating.

 Once it has been issued, an EPO may be immediately enforced for one week.
-If the abuser lives in the home of the person requiring protection, he or she may be ordered to leave the house for the period of the restraining order.
+If the abuser lives in the home of the person requiring protection, they may be ordered to leave the house for the period of the restraining order.

 Temporary Restraining Order (TRO)

-A temporary restraining order is a longer-lasting protective order that is valid for up to 25 days and is issued when a judge believes that a person is in immediate danger and needs protection prior to the court hearing the case.
+Temporary Restraining Orders are longer-lasting protective orders that are valid for up to 25 days.
+They are issued when a judge believes that a person is in immediate danger and needs protection before the trial date.

-Once the temporary restraining order period is reaching its end, a court hearing is held where the judge determines whether a permanent restraining order must be issued.
+Once the temporary period reaches its end, a court date is held where the judge determines whether a Permanent Restraining Order must be issued.